-In June 2024, the Company received approval from the TSX to renew its NCIB to purchase for cancellation up to 7,159,997 Common Shares, representing 10% of its public float, through the facilities of the TSX and/or through alternative Canadian trading systems, in accordance with TSX rules.
+In June 2024, the Company received approval from the TSX to renew its normal course issuer bid ("NCIB") to purchase for cancellation up to 7,159,997 Common Shares, representing 10% of its public float, through the facilities of the TSX and/or through alternative Canadian trading systems, in accordance with TSX rules.
 The NCIB commenced on July 2, 2024, and provides the Company with flexibility to purchase Common Shares for cancellation until July 1, 2025, or on such earlier date as the NCIB is complete.
 The actual number of Common Shares purchased under the NCIB and the timing of any such purchases will be at the Company's discretion.
 Subject to the TSX's block purchase exception, daily purchases will be limited to 33,143 Common Shares.
 The Company has entered into an automatic purchase plan with its designated broker in connection with its NCIB to facilitate the purchase of Common Shares during times when the Company would ordinarily not be active in the market.
-The Board authorized the NCIB because it believes that, from time to time, the market price of the Common Shares may be such that their purchases may be an attractive and appropriate use of corporate funds.
-Decisions regarding the quantity and timing of purchases of Common Shares are based on market conditions, share price and the outlook for capital needs, including LTC redevelopment needs and other factors.
-As at August 11, 2024, the Company had not acquired any Common Shares under its renewed NCIB.
+The Board authorized the NCIB because it believes that, from time to time, the market price of the Common Shares may be such that their purchases of Common Shares are based on market conditions, share price and the outlook for capital needs, including LTC redevelopment needs and other factors.
+As at November 11, 2024, the Company had not acquired any Common Shares under its renewed NCIB.

-During the six months ended June 30, 2024, the Company did not purchase any Common Shares under its NCIB program.
+During the nine months ended September 30, 2024, the Company did not purchase any Common Shares under its NCIB program.
 In 2023, the Company purchased for cancellation 1,749,131 Common Shares under its NCIB program at a cost of \$11.1 million, representing a weighted average price per share of \$6.34.
 Since June 2022, the Company has purchased for cancellation 6,760,311 Common Shares under its NCIB program at a cost of \$46.1 million, representing a weighted average price per share of \$6.82.